BC-DS Header (EN)

 Raw Thinking Capture

-The practitioner captures their thinking before any analytical tool participates.
+The decision-maker captures their thinking before any analytical tool participates.
 Fast.
 Unfiltered.
 Unedited.
-The goal is System 1 output — the instinctive, emotional, unedited version of the situation — before the analytical brain has had time to negotiate it down toward the defensible.
+The goal is System 1 output, the instinctive, emotional, unedited version of the situation, before the analytical brain has had time to negotiate it down toward the defensible.

 Stage 2 · AI Enters